EvangeliaS/Music-Classification-with-Neural-Networks/README.md

 ## Optimization Algorithms

 We have tested various optimization algorithms, and you can find the results in the `optimization_algorithms.py` script.
-To compare different optimizers, run this script.

 ## Results